-A survey was administered to all OSIG leadership and staff with the exception of the inspector general.
+A survey was administered to all OSIG leadership and staff with the exception of the inspector general and the two deputy inspectors general.
 Topics included OSIG's management of employees and job satisfaction.
-It also asked specialized questions about the work of the performance audit and investigations divisions, because those were the only two divisions with enough employees to assure anonymity of responses.
-Of the 30 employees to which the survey was administered, 28 responded, a response rate of 93 percent.
+It also asked specialized questions about the work of the performance audit and investigations divisions because those were the only two divisions with enough employees to assure anonymity of responses.
+Of the 30 employees to which the survey was administered 28 responded, for a response rate of 93 percent.
 Information from the survey is used in Chapter 2.